refinedev/refine/documentation/blog/2022-08-29-usestate-mistakes.md

 A typical solution to this error and UI not rendering is using conditional checks to validate the state's existence to check if it is accessible before rendering the component, e.g., `user.names && user.names.firstName`, which only evaluates the right expression if the left expression is true (if the `user.names` exist).
 However, this solution is a messy one as it would require several checks for each object chain.

 Using the optional chaining operator `(?.)`, you can read the value of a property that is buried deep inside a related chain of objects without needing to verify that each referenced object is valid.
-The optional chaining operator `(?.)` is just like the dot chaining operator `(.)`, except that if the referenced object or property is missing (i.e., null or undefined), the expression short-circuits and returns a value of undefined.
+The optional chaining operator `(?.)` is just like the dot chaining operator `(.)`, except that if the referenced object or property is missing (i.e.,  or undefined), the expression short-circuits and returns a value of undefined.
 In simpler terms, if any chained object is missing, it doesn't continue with the chain operation (short-circuits).

  For example, `user?.names?.firstName` would not throw any error or break the page because once it detects that the user or names object is missing, it immediately terminates the operation.